andikahadi/seedscafe-client/README.md

 The main aim of the app is to create a digital platform for diners to order food and explore artwork done by Rainbow Centre’s students.

+Link to development website : https://seedscafe-client.vercel.app/
+Backend is deployed in AWS EC2 using docker, nginx and letsencrypt SSL.

 # Technologies used to build frontend:

 React.js